isaacyeboah/rss-feed-parser/README.md

 `./vendor/bin/sail artisan parser:rss-feed --queue` <br />
 `> Please, specify your rss feed:`

+Make sure to start the queue worker in a separate terminal like so `./vendor/bin/sail artisan queue:work` <br />

 ## Testing
 Configure your .env.testing file by making a copy from .env.example